AI-and-Application/AI-Project/README.md

 # 차비스 (Cha-Vis) 🚗💬

-**차비스 (Cha-Vis)** is a cutting-edge AI-driven personalized driving partner designed to enhance the driving experience by integrating real-time navigation with emotion control.
+**차비스 (Cha-Vis)** is an innovative AI-driven personalized driving partner designed to enhance the driving experience by integrating real-time navigation with emotion control.
 Cha-Vis not only provides accurate directions but also analyzes user emotions through speech, offering empathetic interactions to promote safer and more comfortable driving.

 ---